metal-stack/docs/docs/src/development/proposals/MEP16/README.md

 ### Non-Goals

-- Resolving the missing differentiation between users and administrators by lettings users pass userdata and SSH keys to the firewall creation.
+- Resolving the missing differentiation between users and administrators by letting users pass userdata and SSH keys to the firewall creation.
   - This is even more related to [MEP-4](../MEP4/README.md) than this MEP.

 ### Advantages